fbpx

 5. Unreimbursed Medical Expenses or Health Insurance if Unemployed

-What If I Never Need to Withdraw the Money from the Account?
+What If I Never Need to Withdraw The Money In The Account?

 Luckily for you, you aren’t required to.
 You could let this money grow tax free for your entire life.
 Upon your passing you could use it as a generational wealth transfer tool to your family, friends or whoever you desire passing money down to.